Georgia on My Mind: Background and original recording

-Carmichael recorded "Georgia on My Mind", with Bix Beiderbecke on cornet, in New York City on September 15, 1930.
+Carmichael first recorded "Georgia on My Mind", with Bix Beiderbecke on cornet, in New York City on September 15, 1930.

+All four had no connection to the state of Georgia.
+Trumbauer was from Illinois, Carmichael and Gorrell were both from Indiana, and Beiderbecke was from Iowa.

-Ray Charles version
+Ray Charles version and Georgia state connection

+Over the coming years, the song would be recorded by many artists: Louis Armstrong, Coleman Hawkins, Mildred Bailey.
+Decades later it would be recorded by "swing" artists like Fats Waller, Django Reinhart, and Ethel Waters and "big bands" like Artie Shaw and Glen Miller.

-In 1960, Ray Charles, a native of Georgia, recorded a version of the song that went to No. 1 on the Billboard magazine Hot 100.
+It was not till 1960 (30 years after its release), Ray Charles recorded his version of the song that went to No. 1 on the Billboard magazine Hot 100.
 Charles' hit rendition would become the most widely-known version of the tune from this time on.
-It would also be the song most associated with his musical career.
+Charles being born in Albany, Georgia along with his stellar performance, likely cemented the Georgia state connection.

 In 1977, Robert Grossman, James Picker and Craig Whitaker created a clay animation short, Jimmy the C, in which U.S. President Jimmy Carter sings in Ray Charles' version of the song.

 In 1979, the song was designated the State Song of Georgia, and Charles was invited to perform it at the state capitol.

 The TV series Designing Women used an instrumental version of "Georgia on My Mind" as its opening theme.
-During the opening credits of the show's sixth season in 1991, Charles performed his version of the song live on piano while the show's cast looked as the opening credits.
+During the opening credits of the show's sixth season in 1991, Charles performed his version of the song live on piano while the show's main cast (Dixie Carter, Annie Potts, Julia Duffy, Jan Hooks and Meshach Taylor) watched him.

 In 2003, Rolling Stone magazine named the Ray Charles version of "Georgia on My Mind" the 44th greatest song of all time.